Total Program: 30 Hours

 Each graduate student majoring in Performance must participate in a conducted or coached ensemble for a total of 2 credit hours, usually for one credit per semester.
 The ensemble requirement may be satisfied by participation in any approved graduate instrumental and/or vocal ensemble.
 The ensemble must meet a minimum of one hour per week with a faculty member and culminate in public performance.
 The ensemble experience must be in the principal-applied area.

-All Master of Music degree programs require approved elective courses at or above the 5000 level, which must be selected in consultation with the student’s advisor and/or the department chair.
+All Master of Music degree programs require approved elective courses at or above the 5000 level, which must be selected in consultation with the student’s advisor and/or the Head of Graduate Studies.
 Students may elect to take courses related to their major area of study or other approved supportive courses.

 Application for Graduation and The Faculty Committee

 The graduate music student must apply for graduation one semester prior to the proposed graduation semester.
 This is done through the Student Services tab within the student’s MyUWG account.
-Before the student applies for graduation, a committee of graduate music faculty is determined in consultation with the Chair of the Department of Music.
+Before the student applies for graduation, the student should select a committee of graduate music faculty in consultation with the Head of Graduate Studies.
 The committee must consist of three graduate faculty members, including the student’s major professor and two additional graduate faculty members who have worked with the student during his or her program of study.

 Comprehensive Final Examination